Scaffold-Stark/ss2-docs/docs/hooks/useScaffoldStrkBalance.md

 | **symbol**       | `string`      | The token symbol.
 For this contract, it will return `"STRK"`.                                                   |
 | **formatted**    | `string`      | The balance formatted into a human-readable string using ethers' `formatUnits`.                                 |
 | **error**        | `Error`       | Error object in case there is a failure fetching the balance.                                                   |

-## Key Points

-- The hook automatically handles fetching the latest block data.
-- It returns both the raw balance value and a formatted version.
-- The hook watches for changes in the balance, updating whenever the blockchain state changes.
-- The hook utilizes `useDeployedContractInfo` to get contract info and `useReadContract` to read contract data.

 ## Best Practices